xiaolng/DSPS_FBianco/HW1/readme.md

 ## ASSIGNMENT
 - make an account on GitHub if you do not have one yet
-- Create a repository called DSPS_<firstinitialLastname>
+- Create a repository called DSPS_\<firstinitialLastname\>
+- fill in this form  https://forms.gle/GtufqNMfF9gCnzoG6